newism/commerce-afterpay/README.md

 ## Requirements

-This plugin requires Craft CMS 3.1 or later and Craft Commerce 2.0 or later.
+This plugin requires Craft CMS 3.1 or later and Craft Commerce 2.x or Craft Commerce 3.x.

 ## Installation